siberianfox/g2wiki/Job-Exception-Handling.md

 ## Summary
 	Character | Operation | Description
 	------|------------|---------
-	! | Feedhold | Starts a feedhold
+	! | Feedhold | Start a feedhold
-	~ | End Feedhold | Resumes from feedhold
+	~ | End Feedhold | Resume from feedhold
-	% | Flush Queues | Flush remaining moves after a feedhold has been processed ^d | Kill Job | Kill an entire job by putting system into an ALARM.
-Send {clear:n} to end ^x | Reset Board | Provide as hardware reset and restart the board
+	% | Queue Flush | Flush remaining moves after a feedhold has been processed ^d | Kill Job | Kill a job by putting system into an ALARM.
+Send {clear:n} to end ^x | Reset Board | Provide a hardware reset and restart the board

 ## There are a few main cases that the board needs to handle: